 Animals, too, have developed adaptations to the challenging dry season.
 Amphibians and insects will burrow deep into damp mud, and lie dormant until the rains return.
 Other species, including howler monkeys, change their diet and behavior during the dry season, even going so far as to become less territorial when resources are scarce.
 Anteaters start eating far more termites, which have a much higher water content than their preferred food, ants.

-These unique ecosystems are under threat.
-They are easily converted cattle pasture, more so than tropical rainforests because the dry season makes these ecosystems more hospitable to humans.
-This conversion has resulted in large scale habitat loss and fragmentation: less than 2% of the original dry forest habitat remains in Ecuador.
+These unique ecosystems are under threat, and so are the plants and animals that rely on these habitats.
+Dry forest are easily converted cattle pasture, more so than tropical rainforests because the dry season permits annual burning, has richer soil, and lower rates of disease (for livestock and people).
+Wholesale conversion to agriculture — principally cattle and bananas — has resulted in large scale habitat loss and fragmentation: less than 2% of the original dry forest habitat remains in Ecuador.